awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-runpacker.md

 **Description**

-This document uses the HashiCorp [Packer](https://www.packer.io/) tool to validate, fix, or build packer templates that are used to create machine images\.
-This document uses Packer v1\.4\.4\.
+This runbook uses the HashiCorp [Packer](https://www.packer.io/) tool to validate, fix, or build packer templates that are used to create machine images\.
+This runbook uses Packer v1\.4\.4\.

 **Note**
 If you specify a `vpc_id` value, you must also specify the `subnet_id` value of a public subnet\.
 Unless you modify your subnet's IPv4 public addressing attribute, you must also set `associate_public_ip_address` to true\.